EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection

-where $N$ is the total number of samples.
-For each sample $i$, $C_i$ represents the set of predicted items and $G_i$ represents the set of ground truth items.
-The term $\mathbb{I}(\cdot)$ is an indicator function that evaluates to 1 if true, and 0 otherwise.
+Since our task requires models to analyze EVADE-Bench samples and provide final classifications, we use two metrics: Full Accuracy and Partial Accuracy.
+Where $N$ is the total number of samples, $C_i$ is the predicted set, $G_i$ is the ground truth set, and $\mathbb{I}(\cdot)$ is an indicator function.